Leicester Riverside is an eight mile ribbon of parks, wildlife areas and historic features following the River Soar and Grand Union Canal.

 The riverside is a vital wildlife link and forms green a corridor bringing wildlife into the heart of the city.
 Species such as otters have started to make their home in the city and a wide variety of wildlife can be seen by those travelling along the riverside paths.

-Our Riverside Rangers work with groups and volunteers to maintain and improve the riverside.
-The rangers also operate the award winning Green LifeBoat and Shared Waters projects enabling people to join in helping to keep our waterways clean.
-The rangers can be contacted by email at firstname.lastname@example.org.
+Our Environmental Rangers work with groups and the Leicester Environmental Volunteers to maintain and improve the riverside.
+The rangers also operate a fleet of boats, enabling people to join in and help keep our waterways clean.

 If you are interested in volunteering with Leicester Environmental Volunteers, send us an email at LEV@leicester.gov.uk.